Beejay625/1social/README.md

 ## Why Choose 1Social?

 ### 🔗 True Web3 Integration
 Built natively for decentralized protocols with onchain verification, not just API wrappers.
+Every interaction is authenticated via Reown wallet.

 ### ⚡ Gas Efficient
 Smart scheduling and batching to minimize transaction costs across all operations.
+Dynamic gas optimization based on network conditions.

 ### 🎯 Token-Native
 Everything from access control to analytics leverages tokens and NFTs for enhanced functionality.
+Full token ecosystem support.

 ### 🌍 Decentralized First
 Permanent storage on IPFS/Arweave with blockchain-verified analytics and attribution.
+No centralized dependencies.

 ### 🛡️ DAO-Ready
 Built for communities with token-gated access, multi-sig support, and onchain governance.
+Full DAO tooling integration.

 ## Contributing